There is an urgency about moving on in your career; you’re not getting any younger and the competition isn’t getting any easier.

 In my experience, however, the people to look up to; those individuals who have proven they can deliver results, are the ones who should be listened to and followed.

-I have NEVER seen one of these elite practitioners use a designation “deliverer” after their name, BUT THEY SHOULD.
+I have NEVER seen one of these elite practitioners use the designation “deliverer” after their name, BUT THEY SHOULD.
 Because we need to draw attention to the fact that success comes from what you do, not what you know.

 My mentors always had the subliminal tag “master crafter in doing stuff” associated with their name.